 What is a line chart

-The first chart and also the easiest to represent is the line chart.
+The first chart and the easiest way to draw a chart in Excel to represent is the line chart.
 This graph is straightforward because it uses only one datum, which will usually be the closing price.

 This graph is simple to read and can hardly be misinterpreted.

-As we have said, the closing price is generally used, but on Excel, we could also use either the opening price or even build our data.
+As we have said, the closing price is generally used, but we could also use either the opening price or even build our data on Excel.

-For example, we could calculate the average price using a simple formula that adds the maximum and minimum and divides it by 2 to obtain the average cost to be plotted on the line.
+For example, we could calculate the average price using a simple formula that adds the maximum and minimum and divides it by 2 to obtain the average cost plotted on the line.